 The Fund invests in futures, options on futures and other instruments subject to regulation by the CFTC in reliance upon and in accordance with CFTC Regulation 4.5.
 Under Regulation 4.5, if the Fund uses futures, options on futures, or swaps other than for bona fide hedging purposes (as defined by the CFTC), the aggregate initial margin and premiums on these positions (after taking into account unrealized profits and unrealized losses on any such positions and excluding the amount by which options are "in-the-money" at the time of purchase of a new position) may not exceed 5% of the Fund's liquidation value, or alternatively, the aggregate net notional value of those positions at the time may not exceed 100% of the Fund's liquidation value (after taking into account unrealized profits and unrealized losses on any such positions).
 The Advisor, on behalf of the Fund, has filed a notice of eligibility for exclusion from the definition of the term "commodity pool operator" in accordance with CFTC Regulation 4.5.
 As of the date of this SAI, the Fund is not deemed to be a "commodity pool" or "commodity pool operator" under the Commodity Exchange Act ("CEA"), and it is not subject to registration or regulation as such under the CEA.
 In addition, as of the date of this SAI, the Advisor and Sub-Advisor are not deemed to be "commodity pool operators" or "commodity trading advisers" with respect to the advisory services they provide to the Fund.
-In the future, if the Fund's use of futures, options on futures, or swaps requires the Advisor and Sub-Advisor to register as a commodity pool operator with the CFTC, the Advisor and Sub-Advisor will do so at that time.
+In the future, if the Fund's use of futures, options on futures, or swaps requires the Advisor and Sub-Advisor to register as commodity pool operators with the CFTC, the Advisor and Sub-Advisor will do so at that time.

 A futures contract held by the Fund is valued daily at the official settlement price of the exchange on which it is traded.
 Each day the Fund pays or receives cash, called "variation margin", equal to the daily change in value of the futures contract.
 This process is known as "marking to market".
 Variation margin does not represent a borrowing or loan by the Fund but is instead a settlement between the Fund and the broker of the amount one would owe the other if the futures contract expired.
 In computing daily net asset value, the Fund will mark to market its open futures positions.
 The Fund also is required to deposit and to maintain margin with respect to put and call options on futures contracts written by it.
 Such margin deposits will vary depending on the nature of the underlying futures contract (and the related initial margin requirements), the current market value of the option and other futures positions held by the Fund.
-Although some futures contracts call for making or taking delivery of the underlying futures contracts (involving the same exchange, underlying security or index and delivery month).
-If an offsetting purchase price is less than the original sale price, the Fund realizes a capital gain, or if it is less, the Fund realizes a capital loss.
+Although some futures contracts call for making or taking delivery of the underlying securities, generally these obligations are closed out prior to delivery by offsetting purchases or sales of matching futures contracts (involving the same exchange, underlying security or index and delivery month).
+If an offsetting purchase price is less than the original sale price, the Fund realizes a capital gain, or if it is more, the Fund realizes a capital loss.
+Conversely, if an offsetting sale price is more than the original purchase price, the Fund realizes a capital gain, or if it is less, the Fund realizes a capital loss.
 The transaction costs also must be included in these calculations.